 Why does that matter?
 Because people usually have to see—and recognize—marketing three times before it “sticks.”
 A series is a great way to make that happen.

 The challenge then is deciding what your series concept should be, and how to carry it out.
 In this post, we’re running through a ten-step process that you can go through yourself as you come up with your next video series idea.
 The goal is to create a concept and execution that is dynamic and doesn’t drag on—something that actually warrants a whole series.
 To illustrate, we’re dropping some of our favorite series into the mix.
 Enjoy!

 Step 1.
 Emotion is Key

 Your concept should be emotional, and ideally a happy emotion.
-People remember things that make them feel something—so go for a good story, and have in mind your viewers’ experience of watching; build the idea based on what you want them to feel, not you want them to know.
+People remember things that make them feel something.
+So, go for a good story, and have in mind your viewers’ experience of watching.
+Build the idea based on what you want them to feel, not what you want them to know.